 Change Management Plans

-Before starting a transition, every company needs a plan.
-Change management plans are documents that outline how to transition an organization with minimal disruption.
 They can be new documents created for a specific transition or left over from a previous major change.
-Plans are important because they help systemize a transition and prepare employees for any future changes.
+Plans are important because they help systematize a transition and prepare employees for any future changes.

 Change Management Models